 For those with their ears firmly planted to the ground when it comes to the ever vacillating Bristol music scene, it would have been hard not to have stumbled across releases which were graced by Emily Isherwood’s ethereal presence in recent years.
 The yearning and ambition chronicled by that social media post has gone onto be a very real journey for the Bristol songwriter, with each project she’s graced embodying her otherworldly voice and stark, grounded lyricism.

 July hailed a new chapter in Isherwood’s story.
-The release of Distant Television Studios, her first release under her own name, stripped away pseudonyms and presented us with an artist we knew but one emboldened by her own identity.
+The release of Distant Television Studios, her first release under her own name, stripped away pseudonyms and presented us with an artist we knew, but one emboldened by her own identity.
 Illustrative, melodious and constantly refining, Emily Isherwood’s music converses with you like a warm and knowing embrace.
-Balanced in its effortless ability to remain grounded while naturally dreaming – Isherwood is an instinctive voice of poetic escapism and pertinent reality.
+Balanced in her effortless ability to remain grounded while naturally dreaming, Isherwood is an instinctive voice of poetic escapism and pertinent reality.

 Wax: What was your introduction to music and what are your formative memories?

 Emily Isherwood: As I was growing up, we listened to a lot of music at home.
 My Dad often played Tom Waits, Bjork, PJ Harvey and also folk like Kate Rusby, Laura Cantrell, Mary Black and Iris DeMent.
 I have a memory of seeing Kate Rusby play at The Lowry in Salford when I was about 9, and my brass band conductor was playing cornet for her – I played brass when I was little.
 My dad used to put on songs and I would guess who the vocalist was.
 There was always an attraction to voices and that was what I found particularly interesting about music; less bothered by what genre it was, but more the delivery of the voice and words.
 Also, my sister sang American country songs around the house a lot, so that kind of music pulls up great memories too.